 About the Department

-The Department of Sociology provides students with an opportunity to develop sociological knowledge and skills in theory, data collection, methods, service learning, and analysis, and to apply these skills to a wide range of social phenomena.
+The Department of Sociology provides students with an opportunity to develop substantaive sociological knowledge in a variety of subjects, and to apply newfound skills in theory, quantitative and qualitative methods, service learning, and critical thinking to a wide range of social phenomena.

 Undergraduate students can take a variety of courses including: